brusmichal/PROI_SEM_PROJECT/README.md

 # Project
-To run project type:
+To run project type on of these:

-* make all
+* make all --> interaktwyne menu
-* make test
+* make test --> testy
-* make valgrind
-* make clean
+* make clean --> czyszczenie

 in terminal